 Once you leave the Eco-Lodge after a good continental breakfast.
-The return from here will be heading south to Baños de Agua Santa, passing by few notorious towns named after the rivers that are crossed by: Rio Negro, Rio verde, Puyo, Agoyan.
-The road down is just near by the river Pastaza, and Napo and has been dubbed The Avenue of the Waterfalls.
-Countless waterfalls will be seen at the road side, and you will pass through the old road Baños - Puyo.
-An iconic parallel route, given the amount of accidents that happened at the time it was in current use.
+The return from here will be heading south to Baños de Agua Santa, passing by few notorious towns named after the rivers that are crossed by Rio Negro, Rio Verde, Puyo, Agoyan.
+The road down is just nearby the river Pastaza, and Napo and has been dubbed The Avenue of the Waterfalls.
+Countless waterfalls will be seen at the roadside, and you will pass through the old road Baños - Puyo.
+An iconic parallel route, given the number of accidents that happened at the time it was in current use.
 Now, it has been rebuilt as a sightseeing point.
 Overall, the route is really good asphalt and pretty curvy.
 In summary: fun to be ridden.

 We begin approaching Baños and you will be able to tell how different this place is from any other you have ever been to.
-A very welcoming town, Baños is at 1815 m.s.n.m., with a warm tropical weather, it is very unpredictable and could rain in the morning and be sunny in the afternoon or viceversa.
+A very welcoming town, Baños is at 1815 m.s.n.m., with warm tropical weather, it is very unpredictable and could rain in the morning and be sunny in the afternoon or vice versa.

-This place is one of the top destinations for people around the world, to which its easy to explore on our motorcycle rentals.
-The magical city located next to the active volcano, Tungurahua offers wonderful attractions during the day from canopy, trekking, the great waterfall ‘El manto de la novia’ meaning ‘The brides mantle”, the famous “tree at the edge of the world”, and our favorite, ‘El Pailón del diablo’.
+This place is one of the top destinations for people around the world, which it's easy to explore on our motorcycle rentals.
+The magical city located next to the active volcano, Tungurahua offers wonderful attractions during the day from the canopy, trekking, the great waterfall ‘El Manto de la Novia meaning ‘The brides mantle”, the famous “tree at the edge of the world”, and our favorite, ‘El Pailón del diablo’.
 Be ready to submerge yourself into deep adventure, feel the experience of being next to an active volcano, and even watch it spit out lava at night.

 Now, the Bride’s Mantle.
-This waterfall carries its name from the long and white trail the water forms as it is in the air waiting to strike the water down below, similar to a brides mantle.
+This waterfall carries its name from the long and white trail the water forms as it is in the air waiting to strike the water down below, similar to a bride's mantle.
 Located in the National Park Llanganates, this waterfall can be spotted best on a cable car ride.
-You will get on a blue car that can carry up to 10 people at a time, and will take you 500 meters across the river and show you the beautiful waterfall.
-Once you cross you will notice the great variety of flora and fauna around the park, mostly colorful flowers and humming birds.
+You will get on a blue car that can carry up to 10 people at a time and will take you 500 meters across the river and show you the beautiful waterfall.
+Once you cross you will notice the great variety of flora and fauna around the park, the most colorful flowers, and hummingbirds.

-The Pailon del diablo or devil’s cauldron is the #1 attraction in Baños and we definitely suggest you to pick this activity.
-A 5 minute ride away from the previous attractions, arrive and safely park our motorcycles right outside the entrance of the Devil’s den.
-You will need to hike down for about 15 minutes to arrive to the waterfall.
-During this hike you will see all types of birds and plants that will catch your attention.
+The Pailon del diablo or devil’s cauldron is the #1 attraction in Baños and we definitely suggest you pick this activity.
+A 5-minute ride away from the previous attractions, arrive and safely park our motorcycles right outside the entrance of the Devil’s den.
+You will need to hike down for about 15 minutes to arrive at the waterfall.
+During this hike, you will see all types of birds and plants that will catch your attention.
 We recommend hiking shoes and waterproof gear for your electronics.
-Once you complete the hike, you will see Ecuador’s favorite waterfall, the pailon del diablo, a 90 meter high force of nature that soars through the air and crashes down on the main river.
+Once you complete the hike, you will see Ecuador’s favorite waterfall, the Pailon del diablo, a 90-meter high force of nature that soars through the air and crashes down on the main river.
 An activity definitely worth going to, it is a wonder to watch.

-Other activities you can do that are located all around Baños are: river rafting, baños de cajon (box bath), and swing at the edge of the world.
+Other activities you can do that are located all around Baños are river rafting, baños de Cajon (box bath), and swing at the edge of the world.
 River rafting is an extreme sport in Baños which offers excellent experiences year-round.
 The Pastaza river is Ecuador’s most famous river for its continuous flows and tropical waters.
-Rafting offers up to 3 hours of down river fun with different levels of difficulties and rapids you may wish.
-Baños de cajon, can be done anywhere in town and consists in the following: you get inside a wooden box wearing only a bathing suit, you stand inside it while it warms up periodically, once on top temperature, the box opens immediately and you are “shocked” with a cold water hose sprinkled at you for a minute.
+Rafting offers up to 3 hours of downriver fun with different levels of difficulties and rapids you may wish.
+Baños de Cajon, can be done anywhere in town and consists of the following: you get inside a wooden box wearing only a bathing suit, you stand inside it while it warms up periodically, once on top temperature, the box opens immediately and you are “shocked” with a cold water hose sprinkled at you for a minute.
 This bath will help you recover from the miles covered on the bike and all other activities you’ve done in baños.
-Be sure that Ecuador Bike Rental by Sleipner always choose the safest suppliers for these adventures.
+Be sure that Ecuador Bike Rental by Sleipner always chooses the safest suppliers for these adventures.

 An early start will begin with a complete breakfast and then off to Alausi.
 The ride is on 2 lane asphalt roads for 4 hours until our next destination.
-During this part of your Ecuador tour you will experience many types of turns: wide and closed turns, different climate and wind, and a lot of adrenaline.
-After our long ride, you arrive to Alausi, a town famous for its history going back to hundreds of years.
+During this part of your Ecuador tour, you will experience many types of turns: wide and closed turns, different climates and wind, and a lot of adrenaline.
+After our long ride, you arrive in Alausi, a town famous for its history going back to hundreds of years.
 It has a unique architecture with houses over 100 years old surrounding it.
-Home of the nariz del diablo train, an engineering defying railroad that crosses through two enormous mountains and tours around Chimborazo and Azuay.
+Home of the Nariz del Diablo train, an engineering-defying railroad that crosses through two enormous mountains and tours around Chimborazo and Azuay.
 Locally, Alausi is known for the carnival held during the month of February.
-A colorful parade is in display during this season with folkloric dancing and typical food being served for all the local tourists who visit.
+A colorful parade is on display during this season with folkloric dancing and typical food being served for all the local tourists who visit.
 During the weekends, there are many activities to watch like: bullfighting, cockfights, and live concerts with local music.

 Be ready to enter the most historical place of your Ecuador motorcycle tour.